momeni/sharif-thesis/README.md

  * one folder for each chapter of the thesis including a .tex file with the same name.
 For example find the introduction and future\_work folders.

 ## Compilation
 For compiling TeX files to PDF, issue **make** command.
 It compiles biber (a biblatex engine) for references, xindy for two glossaries, and XeLaTeX for the PDF file itself.
 It compiles as many times as required to get all cross-links correctly compiled.
-In sake of fast compilation, you can use **make once** which just run XeLaTeX one time.
-For most the time, it's not important to have an updated glossary or references list.
-So you can **make once** by default and **make** to obtain the really final version.
-BTW, you need to **make** for the first time.
+In sake of fast compilation, you can use **make once** which just runs XeLaTeX one time.
+While the thesis is not finalized, it's not important to always have an updated glossary or references list.
+So you can **make once** by default and **make** to obtain the final version.
+By the way, you need to **make** for the first time.
 Because with empty glossaries, **make once** won't succeed.
 Also you should add name of all TeX files to the *TEX0* variable in the Makefile.

 ## License
-    Copyright © 2013-2021 Behnam Momeni
+    Copyright © 2013-2022 Behnam Momeni

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by